padolan/presto-pl-gke/README.md

 ```
 ### Component Details

+#### Presto Container
+Container of focus.
+Dockerfile comes from the [presto images repo](https://github.com/starburstdata/docker-images/tree/master/presto).
+When this container is built, it is uploaded to gcr.io with a version matching the commit sha, ensuring
+changes are recorded in sync with the git repo.

+**Connectors**

+The presto docker container is started with following connectors:
+* tpch
+* tpcds
+* memory
+* blackhole
+* jmx
+* system

+On top of this, a mysql connector is added for basic validation purposes.

 #### MySql Container
 A separate mysql container is installed alongside presto, used as part of the install validation.